NVIDIA/aistore/docs/bucket.md

 ### Public HTTP(S) Dataset

-It is standard in machine learning community to publish in public domains, so they can be accessed by everyone.
+It is standard in machine learning community to publish datasets in public domains, so they can be accessed by everyone.
-AIStore has integrated tools like [downloader](/downloader/README.md) which can help in downloading large datasets straight into provided AIS bucket.
+AIStore has integrated tools like [downloader](/downloader/README.md) which can help in downloading those large datasets straight into provided AIS bucket.
-But sometimes using such tools are not a feasible solution.
+However, sometimes using such tools is not a feasible solution.

-For other cases AIStore has ability to act as reverese-proxy when accessing any URL.
+For other cases AIStore has ability to act as a reverese-proxy when accessing **any** URL.
 This enables downloading any HTTP(S) based content into AIStore cluster.
 Assuming that proxy is listening on `localhost:8080`, one can use it as reverse-proxy to download `http://storage.googleapis.com/pub-images/images-train-000000.tar` shard into AIS cluster: